MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Term | Description
 -----|------------
 MFA  | Multifactor authentication.
-EAM  | An external authentication method is an authentication method from a provider other than Entra ID that is used as part of authenticating a user.
+EAM  | An external authentication method is an authentication method from a provider other than Microsoft Entra ID that is used as part of authenticating a user.
 OIDC | Open ID Connect is an authentication protocol based on OAuth 2.0.
 600b719b-3766-4dc5-95a6-3c4a8dc31885 | An example of an appid integrated for an external authentication method.

 ## Next steps

-For more information about how to configure an EAM in [Microsoft Entra admin center](https://entra.microsoft.com), see [Manage an external authentication method in Microsoft Entra ID (Preview)](how-to-authentication-external-method-manage.md).
+For more information about how to configure an EAM in [Microsoft Entra admin center](https://entra.microsoft.com), see [Manage an external authentication method in Microsoft  (Preview)](how-to-authentication-external-method-manage.md).